ShowShark Client Features

 - Shuffle: randomized playback order within collection

-- Collection-based playback: albums, artists, and folders treated as collections
+- Collection-based playback: albums, artists, and folders treated as collections with automatic track advancement

 - Track navigation: previous/next track with shuffle awareness